 Two years.
-Because the social work courses are offered in sequence the time period cannot be shortened.
-(See BASW main page)
+The social work courses are offered in sequence; therefore, the time cannot be shortened.

 Yes.
 The summer course(s) will be considered as work in progress pending the final grade in the summer course(s).